 Believed to originate in the southwestern or central parts of Asia, the popularity of this onion family member spread rapidly to India.
 From there, it jumped to the Mediterranean, and to the rest of the world after that.
 Rumored to have been transported from these various points by the Phoenicians,

 What do shallots look like?
 A shallot growing in its bed might look like a cluster of young bunching onions at a quick glance.
 But shallots, growing as they do from a singular clove, actually form a garlic-like cluster of bulbs in a small space.
 You’ll have a bunch of green tops springing up from the soil.

-Like their other allium relatives, they can flower, but it’s much tastier to harvest the shallot scapes once they shoot up.
-The end of the scape, when ready to harvest, has a distinctive artist’s brush shape.
+Like their other allium relatives, they can develop flower stems, but it’s much tastier to harvest the shallot scapes once they shoot up.
+When ready to harvest, the end of the scape has a distinctive artist’s brush shape.
 If left alone, the inverted teardrop shape will begin to swell and turn into a round, bristly flower.
 But if harvested early, shallot scapes are a fantastic bonus of growing these plants!

 The tubular leaves can be harvested as well, and are a bit milder than a spring onion or scallion.
 I prefer to leave them in place as they provide a great identifier for when the shallot is approaching harvest time, but a few clipped off early in the shallot’s lifespan won’t hurt the plant.

-Should your shallot successfully flower, don’t expect the seeds it forms to be viable.
+Should your shallot successfully flower, don’t expect to sow seeds it forms viably.
 Most shallots have been cross-bred so extensively that they don’t produce viable seed.